-This post provides complete information on the job description of a shipping clerk, to help you understand the key duties, tasks, and responsibilities that they commonly perform.
+This post provides complete information on the shipping clerk job description and career, including the key duties, tasks, and responsibilities that they commonly perform.

 What Does a Shipping Clerk Do?